DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

       * the context in the WEB is set through the .htaccess file of the environment
       * default is Production.
 So you normally only have to set the context on CLI in Production/Staging environment.
 All other environments should be fine.
   * when the site is hosted on a Mittwald server it might be necessary to remove $GLOBALS['TYPO3_CONF_VARS']['BE']['fileCreateMask'] and $GLOBALS['TYPO3_CONF_VARS']['BE']['folderCreateMask'] from LocalConfiguration.php and use the default values.
+  * think about using Redis as caching backend